Perry Rhodan: Conflict between the high powers

-Among the high powers are two factions known as the cosmocrats and the chaotarchs.
-The cosmocrats wish to transform all universes into a state of absolute order (a state of utmost entropy, usual symbol S).
-The chaotarchs wish to do the opposite and remake all universes into absolute chaos (or negative entropy).
-They are engulfed in a cataclysmic neverending war, stretching nearly all known universes.
+Among the high powers are two factions known as the Cosmocrats and the Chaotarchs.
+The Cosmocrats wish to transform all universes into a state of absolute order (a state of utmost entropy, usual symbol S).
+The Chaotarchs wish to do the opposite and remake all universes into absolute chaos (or negative entropy).
+They are engulfed in a cataclysmic neverending war involving nearly all known universes.
 They manipulate and doom whole species for their actions.
 Open warfare is just one tool among many.
-In the previous cycle (2300–2499) the Milky Way galaxy was subjected to open military assault by the forces of chaos trying to establish a bastion of chaos, a negasphere, in the nearby galaxy Hangay.
+In the 2300–2499 cycle the Milky Way galaxy was subjected to open military assault by the forces of chaos trying to establish a bastion of chaos, a Negasphere, in the nearby galaxy Hangay.

-Recent stories have revealed to the protagonists that life itself has become a rival to the higher powers.
+Recent stories have revealed to the protagonists that life itself has become a rival to the high powers.
 Spreading uncontrollably among the universe, it can be found in nearly every niche.
-The cosmocrats and chaotarchs both use life for their own directed goals of order and disorder, but life's unplanned and unregulated cosmological actions are a disturbance for and to both.
+The Cosmocrats and Chaotarchs both use life for their own directed goals of order and disorder, but life's unplanned and unregulated cosmological actions are a disturbance for and to both.
 The Pangalactic Statisticians (a neutral organization of observers) have while some cosmological manipulation is caused by the cosmocrat servants and a lesser amount by the chaos servants, the majority is caused by the uncontrollable power of life itself.
-To reduce the influence of life, the cosmocrats have stopped their programs that encourage the development of life and intelligence.
-They have increased the hyper-impedance in order to reduce the effectivity and durability of most forms of hyper-technology.
+To reduce the influence of life, the Cosmocrats have stopped their programs that encourage the development of life and intelligence.
+They have increased the hyperimpedance in order to reduce the effectivity and durability of most forms of hypertechnology.

-At least one power, called Thez, higher than either cosmocrats and chaotarchs has been recently identified.
-Thez is said to live close to the "Horizon of the LAW" so that both cosmocrats and powers have problems understanding it.
+At least one power, called Thez, higher than either Cosmocrats and Chaotarchs has been recently identified.
+Thez is said to live close to the "Horizon of the LAW" so that both Cosmocrats and Chaotarchs have problems understanding it.